-On Thursday night we attended embagga means party, a fundraising event for an in production documentary film called imba means sing! (the film was one of our featured organizations for February’s We Heart Nonprofits).
+Recently we attended embagga means party, a fundraising event for an in production documentary film called imba means sing!
 It was a well-organized, entertaining, fantastic event, the central focus of which was a performance of the African Children’s Choir, the group featured in the film.
-Several other bands and singers also made appearances, and a good time was had by all.
+Several other bands and singers also made appearances.
+It was a good time.

 What caught our attention most (besides adorable singing, dancing, talented, smart children) was that the event was carefully arranged so that the first few songs from the African Children’s Choir was followed by a powerful impact video and then, led by the emcee, the floor was opened up for donations.
 The host started by asking if anyone in the audience had $5,000 to donate, which would cover the cost of one choir member’s education through college.
 There weren’t any takers, so the host dropped to $2,500, which is enough to cover the film crew’s flights to Africa to continue filming.
 One man raised his hand.
 The host then asked for donations of airline miles and several people volunteered.
 He asked for donations of $1,000, $500 and $250.
 Quite a few hands were raised.
 Then, he asked for those who could to donate $100, and dozens of hands went up.
 All in all, we estimated that the film raised about $10,000 in under 10 minutes.
 (And that doesn’t take into account merchandise sales and the silent auction in the lobby.)